hedgerwang/hjgame2020/README.md

 npm run watch
 ```

-_Open build/ directory in browser._
+_Open build/index.html in browser._

 ## Remove generated directory

-If you would like to remove `public/dist` directory (created by Webpack):
+If you would like to remove `build/` directory (created by Webpack):

 ```bash
 npm run clear